zechnegli/IOSChallenge/README.md

 High Level client Design
-To achieve modular design, I used layers to organize modules so that it will be easier to test and reuse Those layers are abstracted by protocol and use DI (Dependency Injection) to manage dependencies
+To achieve modular design, I used layers to organize modules so that it will be easier to test and reuse The benefit will be I can easily swap the UI layer from UIkit to SwiftUI``` Those layers are abstracted by protocol and use DI (Dependency Injection) to manage dependencies